 Bruges Christmas market: November 25 – January 2

-The Bruges Christmas Market takes place at both the Market Square and the Simon Stevin Square.
+The Bruges Christmas Market takes place at both the Market Square (one of thelocations in the movie “In Bruges”!) and the Simon Stevin Square.
 At the Market Square you can usually find the food and drink stands, as well as Christmas decorations.
 At the Simon Stevin Square you can find a bit of everything.

 Market and Simon Stevin Square